 - It is strongly recommended that anyone with collections, large or small, implement a disaster plan.
-This should cover all hazards, (e.g. water leaks, fire and cyclones), that pose a reasonable threat to collections (further details are available from State Library's Conservation Unit).
+This should cover all hazards, (e.g. water leaks, fire, and cyclones), that pose a reasonable threat to collections (further details are available from State Library's Conservation team).

 - Once you have chosen a well-insulated, well ventilated storage environment, it is important to ensure your objects are housed in safe storage enclosures.

 - Proper storage can assist in keeping collections clean and free of dust as well as providing some insulation from ambient conditions.
 It is a good idea to provide several layers of protection to maximise this insulation.